Education

 - Promote bicycle connections to schools and colleges.
 Very few of our schools and colleges are accessible via a rail trail.
 In some locations, a connection could be provided either via an off-road path or a low-volume street.
 A trail access study could identify and prioritize these and other trail connection projects.

 - Improve transit service to colleges.
-Encourage colleges, particularly Marist, the CIA, and DCC-South to consider agreements with County Public Transit to allow students (and staff) to ride County buses for free (see sidebar).
+Encourage colleges, particularly Marist, the CIA, and DCC-South to consider agreements with County Public Transit to allow students and staff to ride County buses for free (see sidebar).